-Mitsubishi Electric Addresses EMC of DIATONE Automotive Navigation/Audio System Using NI AWR Software
+Mitsubishi Electric Addresses EMC of DIATONE Automotive Navigation/Audio System Using AWR Software

 The Mitsubishi Electric Group operates on the corporate principle of contributing to creating a vibrant and affluent society by enhancing its technologies, services, and creative powers, as a leader in the manufacture and sales of electric and electronic equipment used in energy and electric systems, industrial automation, information and communication systems, electronic devices, and home appliances.